Camp Savuti in the Savuti Channel

 Camp Savuti is a small, intimate camp of 5 Meru tents accommodating a maximum of 10 guests in comfort and style.
 The tents have been positioned to ensure privacy and a modest level of exclusivity throughout the camp.
 Each tent sits on a platform, with views over the Savuti Channel.
 The tents are large and spacious with en-suite facilities and views from your deck.

-In the guest areas, there is a comfortable and intimate lounge, bar and dining area, all overlooking the Savuti Channel.
+In the guest areas of Camp Savuti, there is a comfortable and intimate lounge, bar and dining area, all overlooking the Savuti Channel.

 The activities on offer are morning and afternoon game drives through the park and along the fringes of the Channel and Marsh.
 The game-viewing vehicles are open to facilitate game-watching and photography, and your guide will delight in showing you the beauty and diversity of Savuti’s natural wonders.
 This area offers superb game and birding-viewing in the open areas of Savuti within Chobe National Park.